Looking to sell a house in California? If you need help understanding the process and legal requirements, we’ve got you covered.

 Your net proceeds might be wired to your bank account after closing.
 Contact your agent, attorney, or title company for more details on how and when you’ll get paid.

-Next steps after closing
+Selling a house in California: Next steps after closing

 Save your home sale documents.
 It’s best to have both physical and digital copies of the home sale contract for your taxes and personal records.